 Making a Career Change

-Making a career change as a result of other life changes has become quite common.
-Some people long for the good old days when people had a single career and even a single job in a lifetime.
+Making a career change as a result of other life development has become quite common.
+Some people long for the good old days when people had a single profession and even a single job in a lifetime.
 Navigating that labor market may have felt less challenging than dealing with the trials of managing a career today.
-That old feeling of security that no longer exists in today's labor market was reassuring to many people.

-A real bright spot in these new labor market realities is the fact that you do not have to feel trapped in a career that no longer (or never did) meets your needs.
+A real bright spot in these new labor market realities is the fact that you do not have to feel trapped in a profession that no longer (or never did) meets your needs.
 Making a career change is a normal and even expected part of the career development process.
-There are plenty of times across your lifespan when your personal, financial and career needs may change, and, therefore, you may decide to make a career change.
+There are plenty of times across your lifespan when your personal, financial and professional needs may change, and, therefore, you may decide to make a change.

 Your Priorities Have Changed